Judge denies Rep. Zooey Zephyr's attempt to return to Montana House floor - KTVZ

 Judge denies Rep. Zooey Zephyr’s attempt to return to Montana House floor

-A Montana judge on Tuesday denied a request for the court to intervene and return state Democratic Rep. Zooey Zephyr‘s access to the House floor.
+A Montana judge on Tuesday denied a request for the court to intervene and restore state Rep. Zooey Zephyr‘s access to the House floor.

 While the 34-year-old is able to retain her seat and cast votes remotely, she is not able to participate in debates for the remainder of the legislative session, which is slated to end this week.